 “Nail guns are powerful… They are responsible for an estimated 37,000 emergency room visits each year – 68% of these involved workers.” – Centers for Disease Control and Prevention

-Follow these Precautions to Minimize the Risk of Using Nail Guns
+Follow these Precautions to Minimize the Risk from Using Nail Guns:

 SINGLE NAIL: Push safety contact, then squeeze trigger